stxinsite/kinetic-degradation/README.md

 ## Provide a config file for a system
 To model a target protein + degrader + E3 ligase system, you must write a config file in YAML or JSON and save it to the `data/` folder.

-The config file must contain the following keys:
+The config file must contain the following keys (with units in parentheses):
 <details>
   <summary>Click to expand</summary>